CSC207-UofT/course-project-hello-kitchen/docs/progress report.md

 ## Specification:
 Our project is a recipe manager app.
 We have a general introduction to our program in the specification.
 The basic features and statement of scope for our program is introduced.
 Despite the introduction, we have two major parts in our specification.
-- In the Architectural design part, we introduce the two main entities of our project which are User and Recipe.
+- In the Architectural design part, we introduce the two Main entities of our project which are User and Recipe.
 The attributes of these two entities are listed as well as how they interact with different commands and other entities.
 - The second part is Commands used in our project.
 We divide this part into User and Recipe.
 All the commands User and Recipe will use are listed as well as their detailed description.